arghanath007/Bash-Scripting/Bash_commands.md

 cat query.sql | grep "age" -> To filter out the results from the 1st command.
 !! -> To get the previous command.

+## sleep command

+**sleep 1** -> To pause the script for 1 second.

+## Variable

+name="John"

+echo "Good Morning $name"
+sleep 1
+echo "You're looking good today!! $name" sleep 1 echo "Have a nice day $name"

+> 'name' is the variable here.

+## User Input

+echo "What is your name?"
+read name

+echo "Good Morning $name"
+sleep 1
+echo "You're looking good today!! $name" sleep 1 echo "Have a nice day $name"

+> 'read' command is taking user input and storing it in the variable 'name'

+## Arguments

+### Positional Parameter/Argument

+name=$1

+echo "Good Morning $name"
+sleep 1
+echo "You're looking good today!! $name" sleep 1 echo "Have a nice day $name"

+> '$1' is called a Position Parameter.
+It is the first argument that we pass to the script.

+name=$1
+time=$2

+echo "Good $2 $name"
+sleep 1
+echo "You're looking good today!! $name" sleep 1 echo "Have a nice day $name"

+> '$2' is called a Position Parameter.
+It is the second argument that we pass to the script.